 In this process, the parts to be joined are held firmly between two heavy electrodes, which are connected in the secondary circuit of the step-down transformers.
 The maximum resistance exists at the contact surface of the two parts being joined and high heat is developed.

 The heat developed fuses the workpiece at the electrode spot.
 At the same time pressure is applied to the workpiece through the electrodes and welding takes place.
-Current supply and amount of time must be sufficient for proper melting of interface surfaces.
+The current supply and amount of time must be sufficient for the proper melting of interface surfaces.

-The projection welding is similar to spot-welding but uses a flat electrode.
-In this current flow and resultant heating are localized of the projection, hence thick parts can be joined that cannot be joined by spot welding.
+Projection welding is similar to spot welding but uses a flat electrode.
+In this current flow and resultant heating are localized to the projection, hence thick parts can be joined that cannot be joined by spot welding.